The examples on this page use

 Newline-delimited JSON (NDJSON), also called JSON lines (JSONL), is a file format that works well for streaming lists of objects.
 Because each line is its own valid JSON object, you can work with each object separately while you are reading the stream.
 With a JSON array for example, you would have to read the entire list first, or you would get a JSON parsing error.Convert between JSON and NDJSON

-You can convert between JSON and NDJSON withjq
+You can convert between JSON and NDJSON withjq:

 Export your Algolia data

-To create a backup of your index (records, rules, settings, and synonyms), use the following commands:algolia indices config export
+To create a backup of your index (records, rules, settings, and synonyms), use the following commands:algolia indices config export command.

 This creates a JSON file which you can import in the dashboard.